 The dumpster size that is right for your particular project will vary by the rental company supplying the container.

-Some rental companies only authorize sub-20 yard dumpster for use on yard waste disposal projects, while others may allow yard debris in 30 or 40 yarders.
+Some rental companies only authorize 20 yard dumpsters for use on yard waste disposal projects, while others may allow yard debris in 30 or 40 yarders.

 Materials such as wet leaves, dirt, large tree logs, and other heavy materials can drive the weight of the load up substantially.

-Every dumpster rental company has a maximum weight allowance based on several factors:
+Most dumpster rental companies have a maximum weight allowance based on several factors:

 - Maximum lifting capacity of the truck carrying the dumpster